red-hat-storage/odf-ms-tools/README.md

 ### AWS Virtual Private Cloud (VPC)

 Currently, testing has been limited to configurations where the ODF service cluster and application cluster reside in the same VPC.
-This repo includes Terraform templates to create multiple availability zone VPC with all the requisite AWS networking resources to support ODF service clusters and application clusters.
+This repo includes Terraform templates to create a multiple availability zone VPC with all the requisite AWS networking resources to support ODF service clusters and application clusters.
 The application clusters can be single or multi-az.

 ```
 cd terraform